 “We are, of course, grateful for the generosity of our many loyal alumni,” writes Joel Schwartz, director of the Charles Center.
 “But the fact that Cory had no specific tie to the College but created this program after objectively seeing our faculty in action is particularly flattering.
 Cory has a deep knowledge of scientific research and science education in the United States and he has singled out the College of William and Mary to honor with this program.”

-The award provides a stipend of $5,000 per year, for two years, for the English-Stonehouse Faculty Fellow; $6,000 per year, for two years, for each of two English-Stonehouse Student Fellows, and $1,000 per year for research-related expenses.
+The award provides a stipend of $5,000 per year, for two years, for the English-Stonehouse Faculty Fellow; $3,000 per year, for two years, for each of two English-Stonehouse Student Fellows, and $1,000 per year for the team's research-related expenses.
 Faculty from the following disciplines are eligible to be considered for this award: Biology, Chemistry, Computer Science, Geology, Mathematics, Physics, and biological fields in Kinesiology and Psychology.